RedwoodNational/turing-machine/README.md

 ## Demo

 This animation illustrates turing machine performing bitwise and operation on two binary operands.
 Repository contains "bitwise_and" file with rules required to run this algorithm.
-Machine copies input data and then perfomes logical operation on two operands.
+Machine copies input data and then perfomres logical operation on two copied operands.

 ![Alt Text](https://github.com/curlysilk53/turing-machine/blob/master/bitwise_and_demo.gif)